lukephills/Sound-Object/README.md

 WebAudioSoundObject
 ===================

-Quick way to load and play sounds, and add effects using Web Audio API
+A Quick way to load, play sounds, and add effects using Web Audio API.